UMEP-dev/UMEP-Docs/docs/source/post_processor/Outdoor Thermal Comfort Spatial TC.rst

         - A raster grid originating from a SOLWEIG run.
 Filename should not be changed (*Tmrt_YYYY_DOY_HHMMD.tif*).
       * - Pedestrian wind speed raster
         - A raster grid originating from a URock run.
-      * - Raster to exclude building pixels from analysis
-        - A raster grid originating from a SOLWEIG run.
-This is created if the tickbox specifying the building grid output is ticked in.
-      * - Input meteorological tile (.txt).
-Same as used for Tmrt map.
-        - Meterological forcing data used in the SOLWEIG run.
-This file can also be found in the output folder from a the SOLWEIG run executed via the Processing Toolbox in QGIS.
       * - Thermal Index to map
         - Here, a specific thermal index can be choosen.
 At the moment, PET is only available.
 More is coming!